polterguy/phosphorusfive/core/p5.exp/README.md

 In addition to p5.lambda expressions, you can also create a "formatting expression".
 This works similarly to how you format a string in C#, and is evaluated _BEFORE_ any p5.lambda expressions are evaluated.
-This allows you to create a p5.lambda expression, where parts of it are string substituted, with either a constant value, or another expression, leading to some other node, value or name.
+This allows you to create a p5.lambda expression, where parts of it is substituted with some constant or dynamically fetched string, with either a constant value, or another expression, leading to some other node, value or name.

 Imagine the following code.